March 2, 2026

 April 15, 2026

-Despite Cianni A.’s annual parking permit becoming effective at 10:47 AM on April 15, 2026, the PPA issued another citation to her vehicle listing an observation time of 11:10 AM.
+Cianni A.’s annual parking permit became effective at 10:47 AM.
+Despite that, the PPA issued another citation to her vehicle listing an observation time of 11:10 AM.
 Preserved Ring camera footage directly contradicts that recorded time and instead shows ticketing activity later that afternoon at approximately 3:14 PM.
+This is the second citation in this matter for which the recorded observation time conflicts with preserved video evidence, further supporting the documented pattern of repeated enforcement directed at her vehicle.

 View observation footage here. | View ticketing footage here.